MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 When we mark a feature as deprecated, it means:

 - The feature is in maintenance mode only.
 We'll make no new changes, including changes related to interoperability with new features.
 - We strive not to remove a deprecated feature from future releases, to make upgrades easier.
-However, in rare situations, we may choose to permanently remove the feature from Reporting Services if it limits future innovations.
+However, in rare situations, we might choose to permanently remove the feature from Reporting Services if it limits future innovations.
 - For new development work, we don't recommend using deprecated features.

 ::: moniker-end